infobloxopen/kubenodes/README.md

     fallthrough [ZONES...]
 }
 ```
+* `external` will build records using Nodes' external addresses.
+If omitted, *kubenodes* will build records using
+  Nodes' internal addresses.
 * `endpoint` specifies the **URL** for a remote k8s API endpoint.
   If omitted, it will connect to k8s in-cluster using the cluster service account.
 * `tls` **CERT** **KEY** **CACERT** are the TLS cert, key and the CA cert file names for remote k8s connection.